crushingourenemies/Election-Templates/README.md

 A Results post must cover:

-1. That the votes have been counted
+1. That the votes have been counted.
-2. How many votes were counted for each candidate, and how many abstained
+2. How many votes were counted for each candidate, and how many abstained.
 3. Which publicly posted votes were invalid, if any (this can be addressed by inserting a note using the BBCode [note] tag following the affected total, or by adding a separate paragraph).
-4. Who, if anyone, is elected to which position
+4. Who, if anyone, is elected to which position.
-5. Whether a runoff will be held
+5. Whether a runoff will be held.

 Below is a template which covers these questions: